 Follow Walk Durham on Facebook.

 Walk Durham is a programme of short weekly walks taking place across County Durham.
-The walks are a great opportunity for you to make your first steps towards being active and meeting like minded people.
-Whether you are recovering from illness or just want to be more active, Walk Durham can help you get started.
+The walks are a great opportunity for you to make your first steps towards being active.
+Whether you are recovering from illness or just want to be more active and enjoy walking outdoors in the company of others, Walk Durham can help you get started.

-This walk is delivered on a running track which is flat and in a enclosed safe environment.
+This walk is delivered on a running track which is flat and in an enclosed safe environment.
 You can walk at your own pace and rest whenever you need to.
-Gentle Steps to walking is currently available at Chester-le-Street Riverside.
+Gentle Steps to Walking is currently available at Chester-le-Street Riverside.
 This walk is great for helping you to build up your activity levels at your own pace.

 Get Walk Ready

-Short walks led by a trained instructor and up to 30 minutes in length.
-These walks are designed to ease you back into our walking programme and mainly over flat terrain.
+These short walks are designed to ease you back into our walking programme and are mainly over flat terrain.
+They are led by trained instructors and last approximately 30 minutes.

 Covid 19 Changes